 Being a Digital Champion

-Digital Champions can be of all ages and backgrounds; you might be a Digital Champion as a volunteer, or as part of your job role.
+Digital Champions can be of all ages and backgrounds.
+You might be a Digital Champion as a volunteer, or as part of your job role.

 We believe Digital Champions are central to achieving digital inclusion and helping people with what they need and want to do online.
 Having the right Digital Champions with the right training in the right place can support your communities in a variety of different ways.

-Through experience we have identified a number of different types of Digital Champions, and different contexts in which they can work and be effective.
 We believe having a blend of types of digital support is the best way to achieve inclusion.

-There are pros and cons to each of these types, and in particular it is worth bearing in mind that volunteers don’t come “for free” — management time is required to recruit, train and support them, and they may leave the project at any time.
+It is worth bearing in mind that volunteers don’t come “for free” — management time is required to recruit, train and support them, and they may leave the project at any time.